kyverno/policy-reporter-docs/content/en/core/06-targets.md

 The new `channels` option allows you to define multiple configurations of the same type of target.
 Thus, in combination with filters, you can route your notifications to different target configurations.
 Channels have the same configuration properties as the root target configuration.

-See the different available targets for concrete example and usage of `channels` and `filters`.
+See the different available targets for concrete example and usage of `channels` and `filter`.

 ## Grafana Loki